Skip to main content

 Petrol equivalent~£1,400–1,700~£1,400–1,700~14–17p

-The Leaf is exceptionally efficient.
-On an off-peak tariff, you're looking at under 2p per mile — roughly £15–17 per month for an average UK driver.
-That's less than most people spend on coffee.
-For a full comparison of every UK EV tariff, see our tariff comparison page or our best EV tariff guide.
+The Leaf is genuinely efficient.
+On an off-peak tariff it runs under 2p a mile — roughly £15–17 per month for an average UK driver.
+For the full field, see our tariff comparison page or the best EV tariff guide.

 Best Home Chargers for Nissan Leaf

-Every charger on our comparison page works with the Nissan Leaf via its Type 2 port.
-Here are our top three picks:
+Every charger on our comparison page pairs with the Leaf via its Type 2 port.
+Three worth a closer look:

 Ohme Home Pro — Best Overall for Leaf Owners (£535)

-The Ohme Home Pro is our top pick for Leaf owners because of its smart tariff integration.
-It connects directly to Octopus, OVO, and British Gas APIs to automatically charge during the cheapest off-peak slots — no manual scheduling needed.
-Given the Leaf's modest battery size, even the shortest off-peak windows are enough for a full charge.
-The built-in display, solar diverting, and per-session cost tracking make it the most feature-complete charger at this price.
+The Ohme's smart-tariff integration is why it tops this list.
+It talks directly to Octopus, OVO, and British Gas APIs and schedules itself to the cheapest slots.
+With the Leaf's modest battery, even the shortest off-peak window is enough for a full charge.
+Built-in display, solar diverting, and per-session cost tracking round out the most feature-complete unit at this price.

 Easee One — Best Budget (£405)

-The Easee One is the cheapest charger on our list at £405, with a clean Scandinavian design and a compact form factor.
-It's OZEV-approved, so eligible buyers can claim the £500 grant — bringing the effective unit price down to as little as £0 depending on your installation costs.
-Smart features are decent, with app-based scheduling and energy monitoring.
+The Easee One is the cheapest unit on the list at £405, with a clean Scandinavian design and a small footprint.
+It is OZEV-approved, so eligible buyers can claim the £500 grant — effective unit price as low as nothing, depending on installation.
+Smart features cover the basics: app-based scheduling and energy monitoring.

 Nissan Leaf Home Charging Tips